If the YouTube video above is not available, here are two other ways to view:

 8. v.
 18-19 Live for Him.
 From now on live for His glory, talk of His blessings, come into His presence, worship and adore Him.

-Now that we are in this New Year, do your plans and priorities for this coming year mirror what the Lord desires?
+Now that we are in this New Year, do your plans and priorities for 2003 mirror what the Lord desires?
 His desires are clearly laid out in His Word.

 Our key passage for this series is 1st Timothy 4.7.
 Paul says we are to discipline our selves towards godliness.
 What encourages a godly life?
 That is our current study which I call The Disciplines of a Godly Life.